In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 Disable Antivirus or Firewall Temporarily

-Security software can block Outlook authentication requests.
+Security software may block authentication requests.

-Important: Only do this on a trusted network.
+Only do this on trusted networks.

 Re-add Your Email Account

-If the issue persists, your account setup may be corrupted.
+Your account setup may be corrupted.

 - Remove your account from Outlook